- 08 January 2019

 RMNs are also employed in GP surgeries, prisons, substance misuse clinics, by mental health charities, the Ministry of Defence and as Personal Independence Payment (PIP) assessors.

-Private mental health and drug and alcohol rehabilitation clinics and hospitals throughout the UK also employ RMNs.
+Private mental health and drug and alcohol rehabilitation clinics throughout the UK also employ RMNs.

 After qualifying as a mental health nurse, it is essential that you continue your education and training.